rsksmart/devportal-1.0/_rsk/node/configure/index.md

-If you see the following error message, it means that RSKj is unable to bind to a particular port number, as another process has already bound to the same one prior.
+If you see the following error message, it means that RSKj is unable to bind to a particular port number, because prior to this, another process has already bound to the same port number.

 ```
 Exception in thread "UDPServer" co.rsk.net.discovery.PeerDiscoveryException: Discovery can't be started.